The Italians may just be the most passionate people on the planet

 Viva l’Italia, or hooray for italy if you may, is not just an Italian saying – it’s a way of living.

 Every single corporation wants to increase their margins, even at the expense of our well-being.
-Companies like Freight forwarding Sydney are shipping food to the Europe and the West like never before.
+Companies are shipping food to the Europe and the West like never before.
 Just take a look at the video below and you will see what we are talking about.

 The food we are consuming is simply becoming less and less nutritious, and it’s not too likely we will see any break in this pattern anytime soon.
 Just take a look at the United States, the obesity rate is higher than it has ever been in history.

 We are being marketed our brains off in any direction we look.
 The food is packaged in lovely art-directed designs, psychologically strategized just to induce a zombie-like behavior in us consumers.

 Nobody seems to care, and we are doomed if we don’t come together soon enough.

 What does all this have to do with passionate Italians?

 Before we answer that question, take a good look at the image below.